ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 5.2.7
 ~~~~~

-Libcore docs follow the structure of other documents in the :doc:`Ferrocene documentation package <index>`.
+The core library certification documentation follows the structure of the other documents in the :doc:`Ferrocene documentation package <index>`.

 5.2.8
 ~~~~~

-Processes from the Rustc qualification are used, unless specific needs for libcore certification require otherwise.
+Processes from the Rustc qualification are used, unless specific needs for the core library certification require otherwise.

 5.2.9
 ~~~~~